 As a State History Teacher of the Year winner, Smith is automatically nominated for the National History Teacher of the Year Award.
 The award will be presented by Pulitzer Prize-winning historian Eric Foner in New York City on Nov.
 8, 2017.

-At HWS, Smith was involved with the HWS alternative newspaper, the Martini, and was a recipient of the Harold E. Klue ’27 Scholarship and the Francis A. Young ’29 Memorial Scholarship.
-He also completed three minors in Russian area studies, Religious Studies and Education.
+While a student at HWS, Smith received his teaching certification in History through the HWS Teacher Education Program, where students learn to teach through hands-on experience in local classrooms.
+Smith completed a semester as a student teacher at Waterloo Middle School and was mentored by Associate Professor of Education Khuram Hussain.
+He was also involved with the HWS alternative newspaper, the Martini, and was a recipient of the Harold E. Klue ’27 Scholarship and the Francis A. Young ’29 Memorial Scholarship.
+Smith completed three minors in Russian area studies, Religious Studies and Education.